Liliankaburo/dsc-phase-1-project-v3/README.md

 This project,using the data from NTSB Aviation Accidents dataset(1962-2023), aims to assess and identify the aircraft model with the lowest risk factors that affect and contribute to the frequency and severity of aviation accidents.
 The information derived from an extensive analysis of the available data will help in making informed decisions in purchasing the aircraft to venture into the aviation industry.

 The aviation industry presents unique challenges, and a thorough assessment of historical accident data is essential to inform our purchasing decisions.
-This project aims to analyze aviation accident data from the National Transportation Safety Board (NTSB) to identify the safest aircraft options for our new business endeavors
+This project aims to analyze aviation accident data from the National Transportation Safety Board (NTSB) to identify the safest aircraft options for our new business endeavors.

+# Primary objective
+Deep analysis of the data to get clear assessments of the risks so that i can provide insightful information to guide the company's stakeholders in making guided decisions towards their new venture.

+# specific Objectives

+1.Data collection>>> get data from NTSB aviation accidents report for 1962-2023 2.Data cleaning or preprocessing data using pandas libraries in Python 3.Data exploration - doing an indepth data analysis of the report to show trends,factor relationships and patterns(EDA) 4.Actionable insights and recommendations - translate the findings of the Exploratory data analysis into actionable insights and recommendations.
+5.Effective visualizations to communicate the insights and recommendations to Green collar Solutions limited stakeholders to help them in making informed decisions on their new venture.

 # Business Understanding / Problem Statement